-Clery Geography, Non-Campus Property continued The non-campus category of Clery Geography encompasses the following: Any building or property owned or controlled by an institution within the same reasonably contiguous geographic area and used by the institution in direct support of, or in a manner related to, the institution's educational purposes, including residence halls; and Any building or property that is within or reasonably contiguous to paragraph (1) of this definition, that is owned by the institution but controlled by another person, is frequently used by students, and supports institutional purposes (such as a food or other retail vendor).
-Public Property The public property category of Clery Geography encompases the following: All public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the campus, or immediately adjacent to and accessible from the campus.
+Clery Geography, Non-Campus Property continued The non-campus category of Clery Geography encompasses the following: Any building or property owned or controlled by a student organization officially recognized by the institution; or Any building or property owned or controlled by an institution that is used in direct support of, or in relation to, the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution.
+Public Property The public property category of Clery Geography encompasses the following: All public property that is within the same reasonably contiguous geographic area of the institution, such as a sidewalk, a streets, sidewalks, and other thoroughfare, or parking facility, and is adjacent to a facility owned or controlled by the institution if the facility is used by the institution in direct support of, or in a manner related to the institution's educational purposes.
 Dating Violence Under the Clery Act, dating violence is defined as follows: Violence committed by a person who is or has been in a social relationship of a romantic or intitmate nature with the victim.
 (1) The existence of such a relationship shall be determined based on the reporting party's statement and with consideration of the length of the relationship, the type of relationship, and the frequenty of interaction between the persons involved in the relationship.
 (2) For the purpose of this definition- (i) Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse. (ii) Dating violence does not include acts covered under the definition of domestic violence.
 (3) For the purposes of complying with the requirements of this section and section 668.41, any incident meeting this definition is considered a crime for the purposes of Clery Act reporting.
 Under the State of Florida Statutes, dating violence is defined as follows: Violence between individuals who have or have had a continuing and significant relationship of a romantic or intimate nature.
 The existence of such a relationship shall be determined based on the consideration of the following factors: A dating relationship must have existed within the past six months; The nature of the relationship must have been characterized by the expectation of affection or sexual involvement between the parties; and The frequency and type of interaction between the persons involved in the relationship must have included that the persons have been involved over time and on a continuous basis during the course of the relationship.
 Destruction or Damage or Vandalism of Property To willfully or maliciously destroy, damage, deface, or otherwise injure real or personal property without the consent of the owner or the person having custody or control of it.
-Crime is only reported is it was motivated, in whole or in part, by the offender's bias.
+Crime is o nly reported if it was motivated, in whole or in part, by the offender's bias.